LeonardoPahim/DredgeHA/README.md

 #     🛥️ DredgeHA 🛥️
-## Home Assistant interaction with DREDGE
+## Home Assistant interaction with the game DREDGE

 Requirements:
 - Home Assistant instance on your local network